paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# The importance of reproducibility in geographical research: the case of population density and the spread of COVID-19
+# Reproducibility of research during COVID-19: examining the case of population density and the basic reproductive rate from the perspective of spatial analysis

 <!-- badges: start -->
 <!-- badges: end -->